owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

-A value is either an immediate $\top$ or $\bot$, meaning that we don't need to evaluate on additional states, or a _residual_, which is like a description of how to evaluate when given a next state.
-Also note how the `False` variant holds a `Problem`, which is what we'd report as $\text{definitely false}$.
-The `True` variant doesn't need any information, because due to NNF, it can't be negated and "turned into a problem."
+A value is either an immediate $\top$ or $\bot$, meaning that we don't need to evaluate on additional states, or a _residual_, which is like a description of how to continue evaluating a formula when given a next state.
+Also note how the `False` variant holds a `Problem`, which is what we'd report as
+$\text{definitely false}$.
+The `True` variant doesn't need to hold any such information, because due to NNF, it can't be negated and "turned into a problem."

-I won't go into all the different variants of the `Residual` type, but let's take one example:
+I won't cover every variants of the `Residual` type, but let's take one example:

 ```rust